Quadruplex telegraph

 The Quadruplex telegraph is a type of electrical telegraph which allows a total of four separate signals to be transmitted and received on a single wire at the same time (two signals in each direction).
 Quadruplex telegraphy thus implements a form of multiplexing.

 The technology was invented by Thomas Edison, who sold the rights to Jay Gould, the owner of the Atlantic and Pacific Telegraph Company, in 1874 for the sum of $30,000.
 Edison had previously been turned down by Western Union for the sale of the Quadruplex.
 This proved to be a grave mistake.
 Jay Gould used the Quadruplex to wage price wars on Western Union and to short its stock.
 Cornelius Vanderbilt was Western Union's largest shareholder and caught the brunt of Jay Gould's move.
 Vanderbilt died during the saga, which left his son William in charge.
 William Vanderbilt, much like his father, was no match for Jay Gould and quickly buckled.
-To stop the rate war Western Union bought Atlantic Pacific (and the rights to the Quadruplex from Jay Gould) for $5 million dollars.
+To stop the rate war Western Union bought Atlantic Pacific (and the rights to the Quadruplex from Jay Gould) for $5 million.

 The problem of sending two signals simultaneously in opposite directions on the same wire had been solved previously by Julius Wilhelm Gintl and improved to commercial viability by J. B. Stearns; Edison added the ability to double the number in each direction.

 The method combined a diplex (multiplex two signals in the same direction), which Edison had previously invented, with a Stearns style Duplex (simultaneous bi-directional communication).
 In each case, a clever trick is used.